 For your Trail Blazer donation of $50.00 or more, you will receive a very cool looking Pine Hill Partnership 100% cotton t-shirt and a one year membership in the Pine Hill Partnership.
 Also one free entry into each of the Summer Sunset 5K races or the Droopy Pedal Series race.
 Sign up for a Trail Blazer Membership today!

-For your Rock Star donation of $75.00 or more you will receive two shirts: one 100% cotton t-shirt plus and one hi-tec wicking t-shirt (atomic blue, above).
+For your Rock Star donation of $75.00 or more you will receive two shirts: one 100% cotton t-shirt plus and one hi-tec wicking t-shirt You can opt for one wicking t-shirt and a fender if that is your desire.
 Plus one member will receive a free entry into one of the Summer Sunset 5K races or one of the Droopy Pedal Series races.
-Sign up for Rock Star Membership today!
+Sign up for a Rock Star Membership today!